Said the Sky: 2016—present: Collaborations

 On January 22, 2016, he released his first single of the year "Ares".
 In August 2016, it was revealed that Christensen collaborated with Illenium and Seven Lions for a song that was debuted at Das Energi Festival 2016.
 Christensen has supported Illenium on his headline tour across the United States.

 On April 30, 2016, Christensen performed at Denver's Gothic Theatre, he also toured with Illenium, who also performed at Denver.

 On October 10, 2016, he released a single with DJs Illenium and Seven Lions titled "Rush Over Me" featuring the vocals of Haliene.
 The song was first premiered by Illenium during a live show at Das Energi in Salt Lake City, Utah, in August.

 On October 14, 2016, he collaborated with fellow DJ 3lau to release the single "Fire" featuring NÉONHÈART.
 Speaking in an interview, 3lau said that Christensen sent him a "fantastic piano riff, and (they) built the song out of that".
 All revenue generated from Christensen's and 3lau's collaborative single "Fire" will be donated to PoP, a non-profit organization that "builds schools and expands educational opportunities in the developing world."
 The song's genre is future bass.
 The song was released via 3lau's non-profit record label, Blume.
 An official music video was uploaded by popular music channel, Proximity, on November 14, 2016, which has garnered over 200,000 views.

 On November 16, 2016, Christensen released a remix of The Chainsmokers' second song off their EP "Collage", titled "All We Know".

 In 2017 he co-produced "Where'd U Go" with Illenium (available on Illenium's album "Awake").

 In 2018, he released his first studio album Wide-Eyed, which has featured collaborations with Jack Newsome, Vancouver Sleep Clinic, Matthew Koma, and Dabin.

 On December 13, 2021, he announced the title of his second studio album Sentiment, and an upcoming tour in 2022 including collaborations with Dabin and Matthew Koma.

+On November 14, 2025, Said The Sky's third album, Closer to the Sun, was released.